simonswu23/Scripts/README.md

   - 25% boost to special attack and special defense
   - Traps and curses attacker on hit
   - Drains 1/16th hp from trapped foes at the end of each turn

-- Runerigus Crest
-  - 25% boost to attack and defense
-  - Traps and harshly lowers attackers offensive stats on hit
-  - Drains 1/16th hp from trapped foes at the end of each turn

 - Thievul Crest
   - no longer raises special attack on entry
   - all stat drops this pokemon inflicts are doubled

-- Bronzong Crest
-  - special attack and special defense is always the higher of the two
-  - swaps defense and special defense (including stat boosts)
-  - restores 1/16th hp at the end of each turn
-  - TODO: levitate? (too powerful?)

 ### New Items
 - Poison Potion